 Parents often wonder if getting their kids a tablet or a phone is a bad idea; do you find yourself thinking along those lines when your kid seems to lose interest in all other forms of family engagement?

 Many digital age parents can relate with this; it could be that little girl that never looks up from her computer or the boy that just can’t wait to dash off the dinner table and back to his play station, let’s not forget the preteen who only communicates through texts.
 Yes!
 We’ve seen it all and it gets you wondering; are these tech gadgets building or bridging the communication gap?
-And if it is, what do we do; or is it back to the analog days?
+And if it is, what do we do; or is it back to the analogue days?

 In a world where children are “growing up digital,” it becomes necessary to ensure that they learn healthy concepts of digital use, and parents play an important role in teaching these skills.